We would like to say welcome, visitor!

 Your Virtual Airline

-Throughout the history of involvement with Virtual Airlines and Flight simulation in general I have like many pilots purchased flight simulation hardware rather than just use keyboard and mouse.
+Throughout my history of involvement with Virtual Airlines and flight simulation, I — like many pilots — purchased flight simulation hardware rather than just using keyboard and mouse.

 So with access to a vast number of Airbus flight routes the idea came to me well why not build a unique Virtual Airline that has only flights for Airbus Aircraft thus 100% integration with all that hardware I and others have regardless of what flight simulator you are using.